edwardasilva/edwardasilva/README.md

 - **Microsoft Technical Associate - Java Programming**
 - **Microsoft Technical Associate - Python Programming**

-## Future Goals and Aspirations
+## Career Goals

-My objectives in Electrical Engineering are as follows:

-- Complete Bachelor's Degree in Electrical Engineering with a focus on controls and information sciences.
+- Complete BSEE with focus on controls and information sciences
-- Obtain the FE Certification to enhance professional qualifications in engineering.
+- Obtain FE Certification for professional practice
+- Complete MS in Robotics and PhD in related field
-- Pursue advanced education, including a Master's in Robotics and PhD.
+- Pursue career in academia, focusing on teaching and research
-- Transition to academia as a professor, mentoring future engineers and advancing the field through teaching and research.

-Thanks for visiting my profile!
-Feel free to explore my repositories and reach out if you share similar interests or have exciting opportunities to collaborate. 🌟